 (2) Make a final determination of the voter markings and instruct the audit board to submit the voter markings or choices in all audited contests to the RLA software tool.

 (d) The audit board shall record the voters’ choices in every contest on every ballot card selected for audit, including contests not subject to an RLA or partial RLA.
-Those choices shall be entered into the RLA tool.
+Those choices shall be entered onto paper tally sheets and either simultaneously or later into the RLA tool.
+The audit board shall use the Uniform Tally Sheets standard for the design of the tally sheets.

 (e) The audit shall continue until the risk limit is met for every contest selected for audit under section 20114.
 If the RLA software tool specifies that additional ballots need to be examined, the elections official shall retrieve them as described in (a).